M7Tro/chalk/README.md

 Inside the static method of the userSchema, you can refer to the model and access methods like find() using the keyword "this".

+I have implemented the login functionality on a basic level.
+Now I want to create JWT sessions.

+I will start with creating a JWT on login.
+Then I will createa a JWT on sign up.

+How did it work?
+If your login/signup request is successful, a json web token is created and stored in the cookie labeled "jwt" on your browser.
+In the future, all the requests you make to the server will include the cookie with them and you will be able to log in the user immediately with some middleware.

+I installed jsonwebtoken and cookie-parser to make it all work.

+I read some documentation on cookie-parser.
+The way it works is we use the middleware cookieParser() inside app.use().
+It parses the data contained in the "Cookie" header of the incoming request and makes it accessible through req.cookies.

+But that is for reading/accessing cookies from the incoming request.
+To set a cookie, just use res.cookie(name, value, [, options]) from express.
+I will use httpOnly and maxAge to create the cookie.